-Proposed Regulations: Paint and Varnish Strippers and Graffiti Removers Containing N-Methylpyrrolidone
+Proposed Priority Product: Paint and Varnish Strippers and Graffiti Removers Containing N-Methylpyrrolidone

 DTSC proposes to list Paint and Varnish Strippers and Graffiti Removers Containing N-Methylpyrrolidone (NMP) as a Priority Product.
 Workers and consumers can be exposed to NMP during normal use of paint or varnish strippers.
 Exposure to NMP is associated with adverse health effects, including developmental toxicity, central nervous system depression, and skin and eye irritation.
 Women, children, and women of child-bearing age may be especially susceptible to NMP’s developmental effects.

-DTSC published a Product-Chemical Profile for Paint and Varnish Strippers and Graffiti Removers Containing NMP in August 2018, outlining the scientific basis for proposing to list this product-chemical combination as a Priority Product under the Safer Consumer Product Regulations.
+DTSC published a Product-Chemical Profile for Paint and Varnish Strippers and Graffiti Removers Containing NMP outlining the scientific basis for proposing to list this product-chemical combination as a Priority Product under the Safer Consumer Product Regulations.

 Public Comment Period